sudhakar810/food-ordering-system/README.md

 ## Prerequistes
 1. Install Eclipse/STS
 2. Start PostGreSqp
-Use foodordering backup file available in resource folder,import in postGres and run the database
+3. Use foodordering backup file available in resource folder,import in postGres and run the database

 ### PsotGres DataBase Connection
 In the folder src/main/resources/application.properties, config your database url, username and password correctly.
 ### Start the Application
 1. Import project as maven project
-2. When the dependencies specified in the file pom.xml are automatically downloaded, run the application.
+2. When the dependencies specified in the file pom.xml are automatically downloaded , run the application.
 3. right click on FoodOrderingApp.java clas and run as Java Application
-3. use Postman collection json endpoints available in  in src/main/resources/Food-Ordering-System.postman_collection.json
+3. use Postman collection Json end-points available in  in src/main/resources/Food-Ordering-System.postman_collection.json
-4. impport Food-Ordering-System.postman_collection.json file in Postman
+4. import Food-Ordering-System.postman_collection.json file in Postman
-5. test all available APIs endpoints
+5. test all available APIs end-points

 ## EndPoints
 ####Restaurant Service APIs